pwsacademy/swift-setup/README.md

 Our goal is to support the adoption of Swift as a general purpose cross-platform programming language in education.
 To that end, we provide student-friendly instructions for various platforms, editors, and IDEs that support Swift.

+If you’re interested in learning Swift, please see our [Programming with Swift: Fundamentals](https://www.pwsacademy.org) course, for which this repository is a supporting resource.

 ## Platforms

 We only provide instructions for the latest release of each supported platform.
 These instructions *may* also apply to older releases: